 - One of the best race car tracks for imaginative play, as it features lots of decorative accents and track configurations

-- There's two cars, and each needs a single AA battery to operate, so you'll need to keep them on hand
+- There are two cars, each needing a single AA battery to operate, so you'll need to keep some on hand

-Incoming with a sizeable and speedy race track.
-Using problem-solving skills, your little racer will go through speed boosters, sharp turns, and a major crash zone to up the competition with the Hot Wheels Criss Cross Crash Track Set (check price at Sears.com) — a great logic boost.
+Comes with a sizeable and speedy race track.
+Using problem-solving skills, your little racer will go through speed boosters, sharp turns, and a major crash zone to up the competition with the Hot Wheels Criss Cross Crash Track Set (check price at Sears.com) — a great ‘logic’ booster.

-It’s a fun change of pace from a typical racing track set like a circuit or straight track, and like most Hot Wheels tracks, it’s compatible with any Hot Wheels car, so it’s great for collectors.
-Parents will love the multiple parking spaces to keep little toy cars organized, which doubles as an extra way to help the younger set practice their fine motor skills.
+It’s a fun change of pace from a typical racing track set with a circuit or straight track, and, like most Hot Wheels tracks, it’s compatible with any Hot Wheels car, so it’s great for collectors.
+Parents will love the multiple parking spaces for keeping the little toy cars organized, another way to help youngsters practice their fine motor skills.

 What we love

 - They'll work on their problem-solving skills while having fun racing Hot Wheel cars at the same time

 - They'll have fun crashing cars in the crash zone, a unique feature of this stunt track

 - If set up properly, the cars will go through the loops for so long even us parents will have the adrenaline pumping

 - The size and volume level of this race track set might make it more of a playroom-only attraction

 - Follow the instructions when setting this toy up, otherwise the cars will fall off track